-As I mentioned in my week-in-the-life of shooting a tv show post, one of the adventures we got to experience was a half day at Agroventures.
+As I mentioned in my week-in-the-life of shooting a tv show post, one of the adventures we got to experience was a half day at Agroventures (now known as Velocity Valley).
 It’s best described as an adult playground, with a collection of fun activities that will get the adrenalin pumping.

 Please check out this video of my Adventures at Agroventures to see it in action!

 Note: This post was published in 2010, and has been updated for accuracy of links.
 Agroventures is now called Velocity Valley.